egonw/SARS-CoV-2-Queries/src/literature.md

 <out limit="10">litSARSCoV2</out>

+### about the SARS-CoV-2 variants

+Specific virus variants are getting particular interest, and we can find the articles about those variants too:

+<sparql>litSARSCoV2Variants</sparql>

+This gives:

+<iframe>litSARSCoV2Variants</iframe>

 ### about SARS-CoV-2 genes

 We can also query for articles about the genes.
 It breaks down like this: